iredmail/docs/en_US/installation/0-pro.md

 ### Hardware Requirements

-* iRedMail requires at least `4 GB` memory for a low traffic production server.
+* iRedMail requires at least `4 GB` memory for a low traffic production server with spam/virus scanning enabled.
 * If you plan to run SOGo Groupware (which offers webmail, calendar (CalDAV), contacts (CardDAV) and ActiveSync), you need a lot more memory.
 Consider 16 GB memory to support 500 ActiveSync clients.